eiskalteschatten/BookJournal/README.md

     - Transparency
     - Modals that can be closed by clicking on the background behind them
     - Animations
+    - Books by Author and Preferences popups have "titlebars" that don't scroll away
 - Update to Electron 3

 ### 0.6.0